Garages - Hydraulic Lifts - Operation

-- Position the vehicle so that the centre of gravity is in accordance with manufacturers' recommendations.
+- Position the vehicle so the centre of gravity is balanced on the lift according to the manufacturers' recommendations.

 - Check overhead clearances before lifting.
 Watch for antennas, vehicle signs and attachments.

-- Close the vehicle doors, hood, and trunk, and make sure no one is inside before raising the vehicle.
+- Close the vehicle doors, hood, and trunk.
+Make sure no one is inside before raising the vehicle.

-- Keep people at least 2 m (6 ft) away from vehicle about to be raised.
+- Keep people at least 2 m (6 ft) away from the vehicle before lifting.

 - Do a daily safety check of all components of the lift before using.
 Look for deformation or excess wear of structural components, lift contact points, hoses, wires, drive chains, etc.

-Place the vehicle properly on lift using the following procedure:
+Place the vehicle properly on the lift using the following procedure:

-- Put the transmission in neutral position, turn off ignition, close all car doors, and check for overhead obstructions such as radio aerials.
+- Put the transmission in a neutral position, turn off the ignition, close all car doors, and check for overhead obstructions such as radio aerials.

 - Place adaptors or pads in the proper position under the recommended contact points.

 - Check that the automatic chock devices on drive-on or runway lifts are in position before raising a vehicle.
-Ensure that permanent blocks are sufficient to stop a vehicle.
-As the lift is raised, observe the automatic chocks at the drive-on end of the lift runners to make sure they operate properly.
+Make sure that permanent blocks are sufficient to stop a vehicle.
+As the lift is raised, watch the automatic chocks at the drive-on end of the lift runners to make sure they operate properly.

-- Check again to ensure that contact pads and any adaptors are set accurately and that loads are not being placed on parts of the vehicle which might be damaged.
+- Check again to make sure that contact pads and any adaptors are set accurately and that loads are not being placed on parts of the vehicle which might be damaged.

-- Lower the vehicle and readjust the lift before continuing further if the contact with the vehicle is not even or if it looks as if the vehicle may slip.
+- Lower the vehicle and reposition the vehicle on the lift before continuing further if the contact with the vehicle is not even or if it looks as if the vehicle may slip.